Bangladesh Railway Class 6500: Liveries

 Class 6500 locomotives have the deep blue-yellow and sky blue-yellow livery.
-BED-30s have the deep blue-yellow livery and BED-33s have sky blue-yellow livery.
+BED-30s have the deep blue-yellow livery, and BED-33s have sky blue-yellow livery.

 Usage

 Among all the class 6500 locomotives, BED-30 is basically used on both freight and passenger trains.
-Most high-end broad-gauge passenger trains like Padma Express, Banalata Express and Maitree Express are hauled by these locomotives.
+Most high-end broad-gauge passenger trains like Padma Express, Drutajaan Express, Neelshagar Express, Rupsa Express, Shimanta Express, Ekota Express, Chitra Express Banalata Express, and Maitree Express are hauled by these locomotives.
 They are also used on some mail-express and commuter trains.
+After the arrival of the 66** series locomotives, 65** WDM-3A locomotives are hardly used on Dhaka-based broadgauge Intercity trais.
 On the other hand, BED-33 is usually only used on freight trains.
+Recently some Intercity trains are howling by 65** WDM-3D Locomotives like Rupsa Express, Simanata Express, Kopotaksha Express, Shagardari Express and Banglabandha Express.